Inside: Sometimes it feels like you put one kid to bed and wake up to a teenager you hardly know Here are a few tips on how to talk with your teen.

-We want them to talk to us and to feel like they can tell us anything, but most of the time our attempts are met with eye rolls, sighs and closed doors.
+We want them to talk to us and to feel like they can tell us anything, but most of the time our attempts are met with eye rolls, sighs, and closed doors.

-Part of the reason is because most of us don’t fully understand what a conversation looks like to our tween or teen.
+Part of the reason is that most of us don’t fully understand what a conversation looks like to our tween or teen.
 Sometimes we can confuse a lecture for actually talking with our kids.
 It’s not the same thing.